Sunglasses: Frequently Asked Questions

 Children's sunglasses are essential.
 Children are at particular risk because they're in the sun much more than adults, and their eyes are more sensitive as well.
 UV damage is cumulative over a person's lifetime, which means you should begin protecting your child's eyes as soon as possible.

-I wear glasses.
+I wear eyeglasses.
 What options are available to me?

-Do those sunglasses for specific sports really make a difference?
+Can sunglasses designed for specific sports really make a difference?

 Yes.
 Sports eyewear in general tends to be safer than regular sunglasses because the lenses and frames are made of special materials that are unlikely to shatter if struck and can give you the benefits of both sunglasses and protective eyewear.